Skip to content

 Like many tools, the electric option works well for small residential lawns, while the gas version is best for larger spaces.
 You may even be able to get an aerator that connects to your mower.

-Steer clear of manual aerators—these take far too much time and effort to use, except in very small spaces.
+Avoid manual aerators.
+They require far too much time and effort to use, except in very small spaces.

 Cost: $60–150+